 Can a car’s trim and body style affect insurance rates?

-“The trim level of a vehicle may impact insurance prices a little, but not much,” McKenzie says.
-“The different packages and safety features a vehicle has could make an impact of $5-$10 each month on insurance, depending upon the vehicle.”
+“The trim level of a vehicle may impact insurance prices a little, but not much,” Mckenzie says.
+“The different packages and safety features a vehicle has could impact $5-$10 monthly on insurance, depending upon the vehicle.”

 Here’s a breakdown of various trim types and body styles: